 If R=1 then the direction of causality is equally probable across the range of possible measurement error values.
 If R>1 then R times as much of the parameter space favours the inferred direction of causality.
-Vz, the total volume of the function (Supplementary figure 4), can be obtained analytically by solving:
+Vz, the total volume of the function (Figure 4), can be obtained analytically by solving: